jpalardy/jpalardy.github.io/_posts/2016-12-26-best-books-i-read-2016.markdown

 when you think you're out of ideas.
 You need to get to the [3rd third](https://www.google.com/search?q=the+third+third+brainstorming).

-Whether or not your job requires acts of creation, it inspired me to think outside the box and to come up with more ideas than I normally would.
+Whether or not your job requires acts of creation, it inspired me to think outside the box and to come up with more ideas than I usually would.

 * [amazon](https://www.amazon.com/dp/0071494936/)